helmedeiros/blog/content/en/posts/2022-12-10-welcoming-new-teammates.md

 ---
-title: "Welcoming Someone New—Without Changing What Worked"
+title: Welcoming Someone New—Without Changing What Worked
-categories: ["Technology", "Leadership"]
+categories:
+- Technology
+- Leadership
-date: 2022-12-10T10:00:00-03:00
+date: 2022-12-10 10:00:00-03:00
-description: "How we structured onboarding for new teammates while maintaining our remote-first culture, with clear rituals and connected experiences that work both in-person and digitally."
+description: How we structured onboarding for new teammates while maintaining our remote-first culture, with clear rituals and connected experiences that work both in-person and digitally.
-tags: [remote-first, onboarding, async, team-growth, rituals]
+tags:
+- remote-first
+- onboarding
+- async
+- team-growth
+- rituals
-series: "Remote-First Work"
+series: Remote-First Work
 series_order: 4
+subtitle: Software development concepts and practices
 ---

 ## Growing the Team Without Rewriting the Rules